 - Interdisciplinary Studies

 There are numerous options for you to consider!
 You may earn a Bachelor of Arts or Bachelor of Science in one of the disciplines listed above.
 UMBC also offers B.A. degrees in physics education and chemistry education for those interested in teaching at the secondary level.
 Through Interdisciplinary Studies, you may create your own degree plan based on your specific interests.
-This is the path taken by some of our students who want to teach elementary school and for those who seek teacher certification in engineering education/technology education.
+This is the path taken by some of our students who want to teach at the pre-Kindergarten through sixth grade level and for those who seek teacher certification in engineering education/technology education.
 Finally, you may opt to earn your certification in our undergraduate certificate program or in our graduate Masters of Arts in Teaching program.

 If you have completed your BA or BS in a STEM discipline and want to teach, the Sherman Program will support your endeavors!
 We are currently seeking students who are entering UMBC’s accelerated or two-year Masters of Arts in Teaching program for initial teacher certification.